Young’s Modulus: Description, Formula and usage

 Young’s Modulus is the ability of any material to resist changes due to force acting in a longitudinal direction.
 Often Young’s modulus is called Modulus of Elasticity.
 Young’s Modulus is named after British scientist Thomas Young

-Any rigid body will undergo deformation when any compression or tension load is applied.
-Up to some limit, stress is proportional to strain( Zone O-A).
 What that means is that if you apply more stress, more strain will occur.
 This is called Hooke’s law.
 The coefficient of proportionality is called Young’s Modulus.
-So higher the value of Young’s Modulus, more stress is required to create the same amount of strain.
+So higher the value of Young’s Modulus, the more stress is required to create the same amount of strain.

 Young’s modulus holds good only when the stress is proportional to strain, which means under the elastic limit or elastic zone.
-This is there where the material comes back to its original shape if the load is withdrawn.
+This is where the material comes back to its original shape if the load is withdrawn.

 Young’s modulus formula

-If we look into the above examples of Stress and Strain then the Young’s Modulus will be Stress/Strain= (F/A)/(L1/L)
+If we look into the above examples of Stress and Strain then Young’s Modulus will be Stress/Strain= (F/A)/(L1/L)

 Young’s Modulus= Stress / Strain ={(F/A)/(L1/L)}